What Is 10 Percent Of 16000

 Why Percentages Matter

 Percentages are used everywhere.
 In finance, they help calculate interest rates, investment returns, and tax rates.
-In retail, percentages are used to offer discounts and calculate sales tax.
+Worth adding: in retail, percentages are used to offer discounts and calculate sales tax.
 Understanding percentages is crucial for making informed decisions in daily life.

 Calculating 10 Percent of 16000